Skip to main content

 Extensions

-Scrip enables the CEL math and sets extension libraries.
+Scrip enables the CEL math, sets, and strings extension libraries.

 Math